Fiction

 HBO Max / April 13

-After a four-year wait, , one of HBO Max's biggest titles, returns.
-With such a gap between the second and third seasons, the series has been forced to evolve its characters, who have already left the walls of the high school where they studied in the early installments.
+After a four-year wait, Euphoria, one of HBO Max's great titles, returns.
+With such a gap between the second and third seasons, the series has been forced to evolve its characters, who have already left the walls of the institute where they studied in the first installments.
 Not much is known about the plot, but from what we've seen in the trailer, there will be violence, drug trafficking, and a lot of lowlifes.
-In a show full of trending names –Zendaya, Jacob Elordi, Sydney Sweeney, and Hunter Schafer–, the addition of to the cast stands out.
-The singer, who plays a pole dance dancer, has stated that in the series she will be heard speaking in Catalan, among other languages.
+In a fiction full of trendy names –Zendaya, Jacob Elordi, Sydney Sweeney, and Hunter Schafer–, the addition of Rosalía to the cast stands out.
+The singer, who plays a pole dance dancer, has stated that she will be heard speaking Catalan, among other languages, in the series.

 AppleTV / April 15